Gelodev04/my-portfolio/README.md

 Projects Showcase: Displays my key projects with live links and descriptions.
 Contact Form: Allows users to send me a message directly through the site.
 Interactive Elements: Includes smooth scrolling, animations, or hover effects.
+Light mode/Dark Mode: Includes a theme that can be changes based on the user preference.

 I’d love to hear your feedback on this portfolio!
 Thank you for visiting. 💻✨